Contrasting Richardson Electronics (RELL) and Its Competitors

-Richardson Electronics (NASDAQ: RELL) is one of 24 publicly-traded companies in the “Electronic parts & equipment, not elsewhere classified” industry, but how does it compare to its peers?
-We will compare Richardson Electronics to related companies based on the strength of its profitability, valuation, institutional ownership, analyst recommendations, earnings, risk and dividends.
+Richardson Electronics (NASDAQ: RELL) is one of 24 public companies in the “Electronic parts & equipment, not elsewhere classified” industry, but how does it contrast to its competitors?
+We will compare Richardson Electronics to related companies based on the strength of its institutional ownership, dividends, risk, analyst recommendations, earnings, profitability and valuation.

+This table compares Richardson Electronics and its competitors’ net margins, return on equity and return on assets.

 Analyst Ratings

-This is a breakdown of recent ratings and target prices for Richardson Electronics and its peers, as provided by MarketBeat.
+This is a breakdown of recent recommendations for Richardson Electronics and its competitors, as reported by MarketBeat.

 |Sell Ratings